 If you’ve ever used facial recognition to unlock your phone or wondered how to integrate this technology into your business, this blog is for you.
 In it we address these questions: What is biometric authentication, why do we need it and how does it work?

-As businesses strive to improve security while providing a user friendly experience, many are integrating biometrics into their user verification process - an area that has triggered friction and inconvenience when it comes to customer interaction.
+As businesses strive to improve security while providing a user friendly experience, many are integrating biometrics into their user verification process.
+Currently, user identification and verification has friction and inconvenience because individuals have to take multiple steps to prove they are who they say they are, whether it is entering a password, personal details, or receiving a one-time-password.
+It is painful for the user and not particularly secure for businesses, who may have data breaches.
 In a recent survey, nearly 92% of enterprises highlighted that biometric authentication proved highly effective when it came to securing and storing data.

 What is biometric authentication and how can it enhance user verification?
 Put simply, biometrics are a way to measure human features - be it physiological, such as facial characteristics, fingerprints or eyes, or behavioral traits like security responses.